 Book Award Winners

 The Caldecott Medal has been awarded annually since 1938 by the Association for Library Service to Children, to the artist of the most distinguished American picture book for children.
-It is named in honor of nineteenth-century English illustrator Randolph Caldecott.
-There are Winners and Honor books.
+The winner for 2014 was Locomotive by Brian Floca.
+Visit the site for the honorable mentions and to learn more!

 The Newbery Medal has been awarded annually by the Association for Library Service to Children to the author of “the most distinguished contribution to American literature for children” since 1922.
+The award is in honor of the eighteenth-century British bookseller John Newbery.
 The books chosen are chapter books for upper elementary through middle school readers.
-It is named in honor of eighteenth-century British bookseller John Newbery.
-There are Winners and Honor books.
+The winner for 2014 is Flora and Ulysses: The Illuminated Adventures by Kate DiCamillo.

 The Green Earth Book Award, the nation’s only environmental stewardship book award given to authors and illustrators in these categories: Picture books, Children’s Fiction, Young Adult Fiction and Young Adult Nonfiction.
 The award has been given since 2005.